Customatics/VSTS-TFS-Integration/README.md

 - Write tests trace to build output log

 # Installing
-Simply install the extension using VSIX-file
+Simply install the extension using VSIX-file or download the extension from Visual Studio Marketplace
 # Instruction

 1. Add build step "Leaptest Inegration" to your build definition.